RichardoC/tales.fromprod.com/src/_posts/2023/2023-04-09-getting-started-with-llms-locally.md

 * You want to peer behind the curtain of what's actually happening
 * You don't want you prompts to be sent to a third party
+* You want to test the LLM with sensitive intellectual property
 * Why not?

 ## Prerequisites